Cyb3rn0id/Analog_Gauge_Arduino/readme.md

 The fuction for painting the pointer is defined as:

-<code>drawPointer(DrawContext &ctx, float value)</code>
+`drawPointer(DrawContext &ctx, float value)`

 where:

-- <code>&ctx</code> : pointer to the `DrawContext` structure defined for the pointer (see example)
+- `&ctx` : pointer to the `DrawContext` structure defined for the pointer (see example)

-- <code>value</code> : value to be pointed
+- `value` : value to be pointed

 You must call this function everytime you must update the value to be shown.
 Function itself saves the previous value so it exits quickly, without redrawing all, if passed value to function is the same of the previous call.

-The pointer length is hardwired in code (<code>nl</code> variable in the function).
+The pointer length is hardwired in code (`nl` variable in the function).
 The lower part of the pointer (pivot point) will not visible: imagine the pivot point of the pointer covered by a circle.
 You will see the lower part of the pointer describing an arc while moving.
 This happens also on most analog gauges in the real such as in Vu-meters for example.